fikinitiative/fik-bootstrap/README.md

-WP-BOOTSTRAP
+FIK STORES BOOTSTRAP
 ===================

-Bootstrap (http://twitter.github.io/bootstrap) in Wordpress theme form.
-Using Eddie Machado's Bones for a starting point (https://github.com/eddiemachado/bones).
+This is a bootstrap base theme for Fik Stores (http://fikstores.com), use at your own risk :)

 FEATURES
 ________

-We’ve built the WP-Bootstrap theme so that it could be used as-is or as a starting point for theme developers.
-It’s built on top of the brilliant Bones theme framework by Eddie Machado and based on v2.3.1 of Bootstrap.
+We’ve built the Fik Stores  Bootstrap theme so that it could be used as-is or as a starting point for theme developers.
+It’s built on top of work from brilliant developers, see the credits section.

 Star this project on Github to keep up with its progress.